CEE Master’s Detailed Admissions Information

 IMPORTANT: The email address provided for each recommendation letter writer must be the official email for their university or workplace.
 Use of a personal email address for a recommendation letter writer may result in a significant delay in reviewing your application, as the admissions committee will have to contact the letter writer directly to verify the authenticity of the letter.

 Transcripts must be uploaded to the online application portal.
 These are not considered official but will be used for the initial application review.
-Due to the COVID-19 pandemic, we are not requiring official transcripts for the initial application.
+We do not require official transcripts for the initial application.
 If the admissions committee chooses to move forward with an application, the applicant will be asked to submit official transcripts at that time.
-Please do not send official transcripts before this, as there will be no one in the office to receive them.

 Test of English as a Foreign Language (TOEFL) Results